jlburky/linux-config/QTILE.md

 `ldconfig` since the Xsession will not source your bashrc and its location may not be known to the system depending on the install location.

 Errors can be found in:
 * `~/.xession-errors`
 * `~/.local/share/qtile.log`.

+If you build and install an alternate Python version and haven't install `ncurses` development package, the Python curses module may not import.
+To test, `import curses`.